Login

 Check prices in nearby towns/cities, and whatever other locations you might travel to – you may get a significantly lower rate on dental care elsewhere.

 A porcelain crown in New York City will cost $2219.47- $2808.48, head to Miami and get the same crown for $1019.62- $1290.14, along with a seashore holiday.
 In Louisville, Kentucky that crown will cost just $889.98- $1126.09.
-You can run your own comparisons here.
-Obviously, dental tourism isn’t for you if you love your current dentist, but can be a viable option otherwise.
-But make sure that your dental insurance covers you outside of your home state or check on the dentists available elsewhere who accept your dental savings plan.
+Fair Health, mentioned above, is a good place to compare prices.

-Dental negotiations = savings:
+Dental negotiations = savings

 When your dentist gives you a treatment plan, don’t just accept it and then go home and scream about the costs of care.
 Ask your dentist why you need a specific treatment, and whether there is another way to address the problem.
 Got cash on hand?
 See if you can get a 10% or more discount if you pay up-front for the treatment.
 Insurance?
 Perhaps your dentist can give you a break on those out-of-pocket costs.
 No insurance or dental savings plan?
 Ask if you can get an uninsured rate.
 Got skills?
 Maybe your dentist will reduce your bill in exchange for your professional services.
 You never know until you ask.

-Make a long-term dental plan:
+Make a long-term dental plan

-Get a guarantee on the work:
+Get a guarantee on the work

 Ask your dentist how long the dental work you’re getting is likely to last.
 Five to seven years is the typical life span for a crown, 2-5 years for fillings in the front of your mouth, 5-10 for fillings in the back of your mouth.
 Bridges and dentures often require adjustments every few years.